microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 ### Running the build

 1. Go back to `helloworld.cpp`.
-Your task builds the active file and you want to build `helloworld.cpp`.
+Your task builds the active file and you want to build `helloworld.cpp` so it is important that this file be the one that is active in the editor for the next step.
 1. To run the build task that you defined in tasks.json, press `kb(workbench.action.tasks.build)` or from the **Terminal** main menu choose **Run Build Task**.
 1. When the task starts, you should see the Integrated Terminal window appear below the code editor.
 After the task completes, the terminal shows output from the compiler that indicates whether the build succeeded or failed.
 For a successful Clang build, the output looks something like this: